-HEP is a practice with heart and believes strongly in improving the lives of Singaporeans within the community.
+We are passionate about improving the lives of Singaporeans within the community.

 Supporting Legal Training and Education

-HEP also hosted a Corporate Ethics and Governance Seminar in 2012 to help over 200 local businesses learn more about identifying risks in the marketplace and how to better legally protect them should an event arise.
+We also hosted a Corporate Ethics and Governance Seminar in 2012 to help over 200 local businesses learn more about identifying risks in the marketplace and how to better legally protect them should an event arise.